B.S. Astronomy, B.A. Physics and minor in Math (Class of 2017)

 Where you are now and what you're doing:

-Currently, I am living in Hsinchu, Taiwan studying for my Masters degree at National Tsing Hua University.
-I am working as a graduate research assistant under my advisor Shih-Ping Lai on the topic of Class 0 protostellar disks.
+Currently, I am living in Hsinchu, Taiwan studying for my PhD in Astronomy at National Tsing Hua University.
+I am working under my advisor Dr. Shih-Ping Lai as a graduate research assistant.
+My research topic is about studying accretion flows around young Class 0 protostars.

 Areas of specialty: